ConeDragon/docs/building/tracks/stories/arrays.garden-bird-count.md

 ## Story

-You're an avid bird watcher that keeps track of how many birds have visited your garden in the last seven days.
+You're an avid bird watcher who keeps track of how many birds have visited your garden in the last seven days.

 ## Tasks

-These are example tasks that fit the bird watching exercise:
+These are example tasks that fit the bird-watching exercise:

 - Check what the counts were last week
 - Check how many birds visited yesterday